North American Prairie

 - Nippert, J.B. and Holdo, R.M.
 (2015), Challenging the maximum rooting depth paradigm in grasslands and savannas.
 Funct Ecol, 29: 739-745.

 - Pierce, W. G. and Rich, E. I. (1962).
 Summary of Rock Salt Deposits in the United States as Possible Storage Sites for Radioactive Waste Materials.
 U.S. Atomic Energy Commission, Department of the Interior.

-- Pronghorn Migration on the Path of the Pronghorn.
-Wildlife Conservation Society.
+- Path of the Pronghorn.
+The Conservation Fund.
 Retrieved January 26, 2021.